-During the peak of the Khmer Empire in the 12th century, the circus might have also been at its prime, if the wonderful carvings on the temple walls of Angkor Thom, Bayon, Baphuon and Ta Prohm depicting circus performers juggling and engaging in impressive acrobatics during festivals and ceremonies are anything to go by.
+During the peak of the Khmer Empire in the 12th century, the circus might have also been at its prime, if the wonderful carvings on the temple walls of Angkor Thom, Bayon, Baphuon and Ta Prohm at Angkor Archaeological Park are anything to go by.
+They depict circus performers juggling and engaging in impressive acrobatics during festivals and ceremonies.

-While the Khmer Empire may have declined a few centuries later, the circus still played an important role in everyday life, as attested by vividly illustrated murals that enliven the walls of Wat Kampong Tralach Pleu pagoda in central Cambodia, dating to the 19th century.
+While the Khmer Empire may have declined soon after, the circus still played an important role in everyday life, as attested by vividly illustrated murals that enliven the walls of Wat Kampong Tralach Pleu pagoda in central Cambodia, dating to the 19th century.